DimitarVashkov/blog_posts_rails/README.md

 1. The user will need to log in.
 - username and email -> string, validated for length and type - DONE
-- Password in the form of password digest
+- Password in the form of password digest - DONE
-- Sessions controller - we'll save a permanent cookie in the user model
+- Sessions controller - we'll save a permanent cookie in the user model - BASIC only

+- Save session permanently

 2. Posts
 - title, body and reference to the user that wrote it. - DONE
-- create view and also index where I show them all
+- create view and also index where I show them all - DONE

 3. Styling
 - Bootstrap using a theme found at